 The scheme was launched on 24th June 2021 with the full support of the Department for Education and has been welcomed publicly by NAHT (a founding member of the Consortium): https://www.naht.org.uk/News/Latest-comments/Press-room/ArtMID/558/ArticleID/1028/NAHT-supports-launch-of-National-Endorsement-of-Primary-School-Careers-Education-Awards

-Currently, there are seven Awarding Bodies who are offering a careers education quality award for primary schools:
+Currently, these are the Awarding Bodies who are offering a careers education quality award for primary schools:

-Whilst the National Endorsement scheme is voluntary, the Consortium and the Department for Education are pleased that all of the current Awarding Bodies wish to seek National Endorsement by the Quality in Careers Consortium.
+Whilst the National Endorsement scheme is voluntary, the Consortium and the Department for Education are pleased that all of the current Awarding Bodies have confirmed that they wish to seek National Endorsement by the Consortium.

 National Endorsement, of a primary school careers education award by the Quality in Careers Consortium, has a clear rationale and purpose: